jessepav/lacygoill-wiki-backup/awk/sed.md

 Prefer the first syntax, because:

    - the second one is considered an error by Vim's sed syntax plugin

-   - it's more readable (you clearly see where a line ends)
+   - it's more readable:
+     you clearly see where a line ends, and you're not wondering whether `\n` is translated

 ## What happens if I prefix the `a` or `i` commands with a range?